memerchik/life-game/README.md

 # Life Game

-This is a copy of a game of life written in React.js
+This is a copy of **John Conway's game of life** written in React.js

 ## Installing the game